baronha/react-native-multiple-image-picker/README.md

 #### selectedAssets (Important)

-Get an Array value only.
+Get an Array value only(Only works when ```singleSelectedMode === false```).
 If you want React Native Multiple Image Picker to re-select previously selected images / videos, you need to add “selectedAssets” in [options](#Options).
 Perhaps I say a little bit confusing.
 See [Example](https://github.com/baronha/react-native-multiple-image-picker/tree/main/example) for more details.

 ## Response Object